LuigiPioFaletra/Machine-Learning-Project/README.md

 - `librosa` for audio analysis and processing.
 - `numpy` for scientific computing.
 - `pandas` for data manipulation.
-- `PyYAML` for working with .yaml files.
+- `PyYAML` for reading and writing YAML files.
 - `scikit-learn` for machine learning algorithms.
 - `torch` for deep learning.
 - `tqdm` for progress bars.
 - `transformers` for pretrained models.
+- `yaml_config_override` for overriding YAML configurations.

 ---